crspybits/SMSyncServer.iOSFramework/Example/Pods/SMCoreLib/README.md

 ## License

-SMSyncServer.iOSFramework is available under the GPL3 license.
-See the LICENSE file for more info.
+SMCoreLib is available under the GPL3 license.
+See the LICENSE.txt file for more info.